Jeffrey-FLS/nyc-clarke-web-082619/rails-api/README.md

 ### Routes
   * We still have to configure routes
-  * we can name space our routes.
+  * we can namespace our routes.

 ### Controller
   * We still manipulate/interact with the models as we need.